CFD Trading: Mechanics, Markets, and How to Start on Volity

 CFD trading differs from traditional stock trading primarily through the absence of ownership rights and the inclusion of high-leverage margin requirements.
 These differences reshape both risk profiles and profit mechanics.

 Stamp duty and taxation create structural advantages for CFD traders.
-In the UK, traditional stock purchases incur 0.5% stamp duty.
+In the UK, traditional stock purchases incur 0.5% stamp duty reserve tax.
 CFD trades incur zero stamp duty because no physical title changes hands.
 The contract is purely derivative.
 This tax advantage has driven significant migration toward CFDs for active traders.

 Understanding optimal timeframes for technical patterns helps traders compare holding periods across stock and CFD strategies.